jeremyrrose/record-collection/StepTwo.md

 > **Collaborate and listen.** Your API is a brand new invention.
 Take a moment to think about what your uncle wants the front end to do; this will determine what kind of data you need your controllers to deliver!

 ## Set up the controllers file
 We can start building controller functions even before we install Express.
 Go ahead and `mkdir controllers` from within your `/records-api` directory, then `touch controllers/index.js`.
-Let's start by importing our models and our DB connectino and making a function to show all artists.
+Let's start by importing our models and our DB connection and making a function to show all artists.
 Add this to your file:

 ```javascript
 const db = require('../db/index.js')